Edo period: Society

 During the Tokugawa period, the social order, based on inherited position rather than personal merits, was rigid and highly formalized.
 At the top were the emperor and court nobles (kuge), together with the shōgun and daimyo.
-Below them the population was divided into four classes in a system known as mibunsei (身分制): the samurai on top (about 5% of the population) and the peasants (more than 80% of the population) on the second level.
-Below the peasants were the craftsmen, and even below them, on the fourth level, were the merchants.
+Older scholars believed that there were four classes (士農工商, Shi-nō-kō-shō) of "samurai, peasants (hyakushō), craftsmen, and merchants (chōnin)" under the daimyo, with 80% of peasants under the 5% samurai class, followed by craftsmen and merchants.
+However, various studies have revealed since about 1995 that the classes of peasants, craftsmen, and merchants under the samurai are equal, and the old hierarchy chart has been removed from Japanese history textbooks.
+In other words, peasants, craftsmen, and merchants are not a social pecking order, but a social classification.

 Only the peasants lived in rural areas.
 Samurai, craftsmen and merchants lived in the cities that were built around daimyo castles, each restricted to their own quarter.
 Edo society had an elaborate social structure, in which every family knew its place and level of prestige.

 At the top were the Emperor and the court nobility, invincible in prestige but weak in power.
 Next came the shōgun, daimyo and layers of feudal lords whose rank was indicated by their closeness to the Tokugawa.
 They had power.
 The daimyo comprised about 250 local lords of local "han" with annual outputs of 50,000 or more bushels of rice.
 The upper strata was much given to elaborate and expensive rituals, including elegant architecture, landscaped gardens, Noh drama, patronage of the arts, and the tea ceremony.

 Then came the 400,000 warriors, called "samurai", in numerous grades and degrees.
 A few upper samurai were eligible for high office; most were foot soldiers.
 Since there was very little fighting, they became civil servants paid by the daimyo, with minor duties.
 The samurai were affiliated with senior lords in a well-established chain of command.
 The shogun had 17,000 samurai retainers; the daimyo each had hundreds.
 Most lived in modest homes near their lord's headquarters, and lived off of hereditary rights and stipends.
 Together these high status groups comprised Japan's ruling class making up about 6% of the total population.